TeamFoxx2025/LadyFoxx/docs/README.md

-# Polygon Edge docs
+# LadyFoxx Edge docs

-Welcome to the Polygon Edge documentation, built with [the Material theme for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+Welcome to the LadyFoxx Edge documentation, built with [the Material theme for MkDocs](https://squidfunk.github.io/mkdocs-material/).

 ## Build and serve the site